stonysystems/automan/README.md

 ## Functionalization

-The core translation performed by AutoMan is to convert a specification written in Dafny TLA into a functional system implementation, also in the Dafny language.
-AutoMan supports commonly used TLA syntax:
+AutoMan's core translation process involves converting specifications written in Dafny TLA into functional system implementations, also expressed in the Dafny language.
+AutoMan supports commonly used TLA syntax, including:

-1. Let-Binding.
+1. **Let-Binding**: Variable assignments within expressions.
-2. Sub-statements connected by the `&&` operator.
+2. **Sub-expressions connected by the `&&` operator**: Logical conjunctions within expressions.
-3. `if-else` statement.
-4. Call other actions.
+3. **`if-else` expressions**: Conditional logic for branching.
+4. **Calls to other actions**: Invoking other defined actions within the specification.
-5. Member check using the `==` symbol.
+5. **Membership checks using the `==` symbol**: Evaluating equality or membership.
-6. `forall` quantifier used to describe `maps` and `sequences`.
+6. **The `forall` quantifier**: Used to define properties over `maps` and `sequences`.
-7. Data update, collection member access, helper function calls, operators, etc., applied within the core expressions mentioned above.
+7. Operations such as collection member access, helper function calls, and the application of operators within the aforementioned core expressions.

 Here's an example of translation:
 ```